Sysinternals/ProcDump-for-Linux/CONTRIBUTING.md

 Most of the tests are written using [stress-ng](https://wiki.ubuntu.com/Kernel/References/stress-ng "stress-ng manual"), but you can write your own code to simulate the scenario you require.

-After writing a new test, run the `run.sh` script and verify that no tests fail.
+After writing a new test, run the `run.sh` script from $build/tests/integration and verify that no tests fail.

 ## Pull Requests
 * Always tag a work item or issue with a pull request.